rasmus-kirk/halo-accumulation/report/report.md

 ## Outline

-The Polynomial Commitment Scheme, $\PCDL$, is based on the discrete log assumption, and does not require a Trusted Setup.
+The Polynomial Commitment Scheme, $\PCDL$, is based on the Discrete Log assumption, and does not require a trusted setup.
 Most of the functions simply works as one would expect for a PCS, but uniquely for this scheme, we have the function $\PCDLSuccinctCheck$ that allows deferring the expensive part of checking PCS openings until a later point.
-This function is what leads to the accumulation scheme, $\ASDL$, based on the hardness of theDiscrete Log problem.
+This function is what leads to the accumulation scheme, $\ASDL$, which is also based the Discrete Log assumption.
 We have five main functions:

 - $\PCDLSetup(\l, D)^{\rho_0} \to \pp_\PC$